tomerBARZ/the-universal-mission-for-dcs-world/README.md

   - Fixed missing airbase name in "aircraft landed safely" messages
   - Friendly CAP flights now take off from near the centerpoint of mission player slots
   - Improved display of XP modifiers in menu
+  - Improved the script used to build the project
   - Improved wording of many lines and commands, correct a bunch of typos
   - Increased minimum aircraft spawn altitude to avoir crashes in nearby hills
   - Infantry escaping from destroyed vehicles is now hidden on F10 map, as it should be